hagre/RVMP_RTCM-VIA-MQTT-PROTOCOL/README.md

 + //planning: RTK/Base/(NAME of BASE)/Serial/Out/

 # //MaintenanceClient publish:
-+ //planning: RTK/Base/(NAME of BASE)/Serial/In/ -  Serial transmission to GPS if required (config of chip) [retain = false, last_will = null] //serial transmission will be included in a later version
++ //planning: RTK/Base/(NAME of BASE)/Serial/In/ -  Serial transmission to GPS if required (config of chip) [retain = false] //serial transmission will be included in a later version
-+ //planning to try: RTK/Base/(NAME of BASE)/Command/In/Serial/ - "ON" or "OFF" to activate/deactivate Serial transmission to GPS if required (config of chip) [retain = false, last_will = null] //serial transmission will be included in a later version
++ //planning to try: RTK/Base/(NAME of BASE)/Command/In/Serial/ - "ON" or "OFF" to activate/deactivate Serial transmission to GPS if required (config of chip) [retain = false] //serial transmission will be included in a later version

 # Hints: